Helperbird/website/src/pages/blog/stay-on-task-8-productivity-tips-to-help-you-stay-focused-at-work.md

 ---
 layout: templates/blog_post.liquid
-title: Stay on Task, 8 Productivity Tips to Help You Stay Focused at Work| Helperbird
+title: Stay on Task, 8 Productivity Tips to Help You Stay Focused at Work
 description:
   Focus is integral in ensuring that we get things done.
 But every now and then, there is something that is sure to take away your attention.